 Why you’ll love it

-- It’s a one bowl cake recipe.
-Very quick and easy to throw together!
-(Melt the wet ingredients together in a saucepan, and then briefly stir in the dry ingredients.)
+- One bowl!
+Very quick and easy to throw together.
+Just melt the wet ingredients together in a saucepan, and then briefly stir in the dry ingredients.

 - It tastes something like a cross between gingerbread, a spiced apple cake, and a light fruit cake.
 It’s lighter and fluffier than gingerbread, but still moist, sticky, and ginger-y.
 In other words, delicious!